shoemoney/Pancakeswap-Prediction-Bot-September-2022/README.md

 [Available soon]: supports [Uniswap] & [ApeSwap].

+[Update 2.1]: Fixed some Bugs.

 [Update 2.03]: Fixed some Bugs.
-Update 2.1 Available soon with many Updates😍
+Update 2.2 Available soon with many Updates😍

 [Update 2.02]: Now supports Strategy Choice (start the bot with `--exp` flag) | Now it works with PancakePredictionV2.